What Does a Title Company Do?

 What is a title company?

 A title company is a firm that researches legal ownership claims on real estate.
 Title companies come into the homebuying process after an offer has been made and the property is under contract.
-They work to protect the buyer from fraud by making sure there are no outstanding liens or mortgages on the house so the buyer can be confident in their purchase.
+They work to protect the buyer from fraud by making sure there are none of the following:

-For instance, imagine you buy a foreclosed home.
+For instance, imagine you buy a foreclosed home or inherit a home from a deceased relative.
 Without a proper title search, there’s no good way to know if there are any liens on the property.
 If there are, you would be responsible for paying them since you are the property's current rightful owner.

 Perform title searches

-Title companies search for past titles to make sure all handoffs have been legal.
 The title search looks for items like outstanding mortgages, liens on the property and overdue property taxes.
 It also ensures utilities are up to date.
-Ultimately, this is to make sure no one will ask the buyer to settle a debt they aren’t responsible for and didn’t know existed.
+This is to make sure the buyer won’t have to settle a debt they aren’t responsible for.

 • Errors in public records